AZARGA 10 mg/ml + 5 mg/ml eye drops, suspension

 This medicinal product does not require any special storage conditions.

-5 ml round opaque low density polyethylene bottles with a dispensing plug and white polypropylene screw cap (DROP-TAINER) containing 5 ml suspension.
+5 ml round opaque low density polyethylene bottles with a dispensing plug and white polypropylene screw cap containing 5 ml suspension.

 Cartons containing 1 or 3 bottles.
 Not all pack sizes may be marketed.